Bachelor of Science, Major in Chemistry: Biochemistry and Medicine Concentration

 1

-Satisfies the requirement for Core Curriculum Component Area III: Life and Physical Science.
+Satisfies the Core Curriculum requirement for Component Area III (Life and Physical Science).

 2

-Satisfies the requirement for Core Curriculum Component Area I: Communications.
+Satisfies the Core Curriculum requirement for Component Area I (Communication).

 3